WPDevelopers/elementor-gravity-forms/readme.txt

 No. You cannot use without Elementor since it's an addon for Elementor.

-= Can I use the plugin without Contact Form 7? =
+= Can I use the plugin without Gravity Form? =

-No. You cannot use without Contact Form 7.
+No. You cannot use without Gravity Form.
 It must be installed.

 = Does it work with any theme? =

 Absolutely!
-It will work with any theme where Elementor and Contact Form 7 works.
+It will work with any theme where Elementor and Gravity Form works.

 == Screenshots ==